SandorJokai/Jenkins/README.md

 As I've been studying about the concept of DevOps with some tools since last summer, I thought I must be familiar with Jenkins as well.
 So far so good.
-This is day first and here we are, I'm proudly publishing my first pipeline. :-) I still have to know so many concepts and technics, but the way how we can use is just marvelous.
+This is day first and here we are, I'm proudly publishing my first pipeline. :-) I still have to know so many concepts and technics, but the way how easily we can use it, just marvelous.

 <h2>Prerequisites</h2>